 A Michigan State Trooper incorrectly told a bicyclist he had to ride single file on the road’s shoulder.
-With help from a member of the Bike Law network -- and the trooper's own dash cam video -- the biker had the ticket dismissed.
+With help from a member of the Bike Law network and the trooper's own dash cam video the cyclist had the ticket dismissed.

 When a Michigan bicyclist got a ticket in 2015 for impeding traffic, he could have simply paid a $200 fine.
 But he believed the trooper who pulled him over was wrong about the law and hostile to bicyclists’ rights to use Michigan roads.
 So, he decided to fight.

 It took two trips to the courthouse, but the bicyclist prevailed with help from Michigan attorney, Bryan Waldman, a member of the Bike Law network.
 The trooper’s own dash cam video proved crucial to the cyclist’s defense.